trilitech/tezos-developer-docs/docs/architecture/bakers.md

 ## Delegating to a baker

 If you don't have enough tez to become a baker or don't want to run a baking node, you can choose a baker as your delegate, which makes you a _delegator_.
-The delegate doesn't have control over your tez and you can spend your tez at any time or withdraw your delegation, but half of the tez that you delegate counts toward the baking power of the delegate.
-Also, delegated tez increase the voting power of your baker: a delegate's voting power is the sum of its own tez plus the tez delegated to it.
+The delegate doesn't have control over your tez and you can spend your tez at any time or withdraw your delegation, but one-third of the tez that you delegate counts toward the baking power of the delegate.
+Similarly, delegated tez increase the voting power of your baker: a delegate's voting power is the sum of its own tez plus all of the tez delegated to it.

 In exchange, delegates may share some part of their rewards with you, in proportion to the amount of available tez in your account (technically, the minimal balance during each cycle).
 Check your delegate's conditions for distributing rewards.